eymerz/eymerz/README.md

 ---

 ### 💡 About Me
-I am a **focused and disciplined developer** with a good deal of passion in **cybersecurity and clean design**.
+I am a **focused and disciplined developer** with a good deal of passion in **cybersecurity and clean design**.<br>
-**My goal is to set up systems and build tools that are **very secured, very fast**.
+**My goal is to set up systems and build tools that are **very secured, very fast**.<br>
 My dream was always to be a cybersecurity engineer.
-I began this journey in middle school and was very interested in it.
+I began this journey in middle school and was very interested in it.<br>
-I was always curious about how systems worked, what was going on behind the scenes.
+I was always curious about how systems worked, what was going on behind the scenes.<br>
-I first started finding vulnerabilities in systems by asking "what if" and "why?".
+I first started finding vulnerabilities in systems by asking "what if" and "why?".<br>
 I asked myself questions like, "Why is it saying this here?
 What would happen if I did this?"
-That's how I got here.
+That's how I got here.<br>

 ---